jchen0506/jchen0506/README.md

 ### Hi, I am Jing 👋

 I am a Full Stack Software Engineer specializing in JavaScript.
 While I am pursuing an M.S in Computer Science. and will graduate May 2021, I am also working at [The Molecular Science Software Institute (MolSSI)](https://molssi.org) as a Software Scientist Intern.
 After I grauate this May, I will joining MolSSI as a full-time Software Scientist.
-With a Ph.D. degree in the field of Molecular Dynamics Simultion in Materials Science, now as a software scientist, I thoroughly enjoy professions that involve problem-solving, attention to detail, and critical thinking.
+With a Ph.D. degree in the field of Molecular Dynamics Simultions in Materials Science, now as a software scientist, I thoroughly enjoy professions that involve problem-solving, attention to detail, and critical thinking.
 I am passionate about the step by step process of building something to solve real-life problems.

 I have a strong background in building web apps with Javascript, Python, Flask, React+Hooks, Node.js, Express, MySQL, PostgreSQL, MongoDB, Redis, and AWS.
 I think web applications will be our future because of its compatibility and portability.